Reading

 Shared Reading

-VIPERS are the key areas which we feel children need to know and understand in order to improve their comprehension of texts.
+VIPERS are the key areas which we feel pupils need to know and understand in order to improve their comprehension of texts.

 Vocabulary